CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

 ## <u>Future Developments:</u>
 * Automate the emailing of the report after generation

+* Create table of methods used in introduction

+* fix the issue with HTML reports being saved in /Code folder

 * Use config file to easily change file paths